alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 $$
 C = \frac{1}{2} \sum_j (y_j-a^L_j)^2,
 $$

 ---

 ### Gradient Descent

 Now this Cost needs to be reduced.
 We can use the **gradient descent** to find the path to the optimal weight that reduces the cost function for a set of training examples.

-As we have seen earlier in gradient descent chapter, we get the path to the optimal weight by following the negative of the gradient of the Cost function with respect to the weight
+As we have seen earlier in gradient descent chapter, we get the path to the optimal weight by following the negative of the gradient of the Cost function with respect to the weight.
+But in multi-layered neural network  the question gets tricky on how to update the weights in the different layers.This is where Backpropagation algorithm comes in.

-That is path to optimal weight is

----
-repeat till cost is reduced

-$$
-  Better Weight = Current Weight - (learning Rate)* \Delta C / \Delta w
-$$
----

 ### Back-Propagation

-Let me repeat this in various ways as this is bit tricky to grasp.
+There are various definitions.
+This is not easy to grasp, but by the end of this chapter, you should have a pretty good grasp.

 The Wikipedia definition - The term backpropagation strictly refers only to the algorithm for computing the gradient - that is computing $\Delta C / \Delta w$, computing the gradient of the Loss or Cost function with respect to the weight.